DPI-WE/style-guides-linters/content.md

 Linters are tools that help identify issues like syntax errors, stylistic errors, and other potential problems before they become more serious.
 They play a vital role in maintaining code quality.

 ## RuboCop 🤖
-[RuboCop](https://github.com/rubocop/rubocop) is a static code analyzer for Ruby, based on the [community style guide]((https://rubystyle.guide/)).
+[RuboCop-Rails-Omakase](https://github.com/rails/rubocop-rails-omakase) — a specialized form of [RuboCop](https://github.com/rubocop/rubocop) — is a static code analyzer for Ruby, based on the [community style guide]((https://rubystyle.guide/)).
 It can also format code, fixing issues automatically.

 <!--